himoose/user-docs/docs/brand-voice.md

 **What happens to the file?**
 - Hi, Moose extracts the text content.
-- The AI summarizes key points (tone, terminology, style).
+- Hi, Moose AI summarizes key points (tone, terminology, style).
-- The file is stored securely—only you and your team can access it.
+- The file contents are stored securely—only you and your team can access.

 **Limits**: You can upload **up to 5 files**.
 If you reach the limit, delete an existing file before adding a new one.